coderoad/coderoad.github.io/_posts/docs/2016-01-11-test-runner.md

 Also notice that the runner in the above example handles any `console.log` statements.
 A special character string is added before the result, any data without that match is passed to the log.

+`console.dir` is used to make objects & arrays more accessible in the console.

 ```js
 if (!match) {
   try {